 Although many people have a positive intention for productive morning behavior, contextual characteristics, such as sleep inertia, make it difficult.
 This study presents a mechanism for morning behavior change using wake-up tasks in a mobile alarm.
 Wake-up tasks provide winding-up and nudging effects to help escape from sleep inertia quickly and start the target behavior without subsequent delays.
 This study’s quantitative and qualitative results confirmed the effectiveness of wake-up tasks in consistently completing the target behavior in the early morning.
 As a result, this wake-up task mechanism can contribute to extending the existing behavior change research to consider the morning hour context by shedding light on morning hour behaviors.

-This work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (Ministry of Science and ICT) (grant RS-2022-00155885, Artificial Intelligence Convergence Innovation Human Resources Development) and Hanyang University ERICA.
+This work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (Ministry of Science and ICT) (No. RS-2022-00155885, Artificial Intelligence Convergence Innovation Human Resources Development (Hanyang University ERICA)).